Euphredes/Euphredes/README.txt

            Approach

-The navigation system of my Ship solves a twofold problem: the Slitherlink
+The navigation of my Ship solves a twofold problem: the Slitherlink
 Problem and the Knapsack Problem.
 There are a set of destinations to travel for